 If you’re a U.S. based nonprofit, you need to deepen your understanding of the California Consumer Privacy Act of 2018 (CCPA).
-This is the second major shift in data privacy and regulation in 2018, after the GDPR’s rollout earlier this year.
+This was the second major shift in data privacy and regulation in 2018, after the GDPR’s rollout earlier that year.

 The CCPA is legislation that could have adverse effects on nonprofit marketers through online marketing, e-commerce and personal information data processing (both online and offline).
 Plus, California is now the world’s fifth largest economy, now surpassed only by the total GDP of the United States, China, Japan and Germany.
 This heightens the likelihood your nonprofit is receiving donations from the state.

-Where can you get up to speed on this new legislation?
+Where can you get up to speed on this legislation?

 - Some of the best legal insight for marketing can be found at Cooley’s blog.
 This team has a two-part series on CCPA found here and here.

-- The DMA Nonprofit Federation has a running blog on the legislation.
-You can read it and find other ways to take action here.
+- The ANA Nonprofit Federation has a running blog covering the legislation.
+Read it to learn about ways to take action.

 What do nonprofits need to do now?